• Travel over 50 – We are old not dead!

 Turkish Meze

 Meze is served all over this region of Europe.
 From Cyprus to Greece and Turkey Meze are a selection of small tastes of many dishes.
-The selection of dishes in turkey usually includes hummus, yoghurts, fresh flatbreads bread, kofte (meatball), dolmas (rice stuffed vine leaves) and eggplant salad among other local favourites.
+The selection of Mezes includes hummus, yoghurts, fresh flatbread bread, kofte (meatball), dolmas (rice stuffed vine leaves) and eggplant salad among other local favourites.
+Mezes is a very traditional Turkish dinner.

 various mezes that would be served during a Turkish dinner